vkb1/open-edge-insights.github.io/README.md

-# Work In Progress, we should have the documentation for open-edge-insights soon
+# open-edge-insights.github.io

+The Open Edge Insights documentation is accessible at https://open-edge-insights.github.io/